FNALLPC/lpc-scripts/README.md

     export CALL_HOST_DIR=your_dir
     ```
     The default directory for cmslpc is `~/nobackup/pipes`, and for CMS connect / OSG is ``/scratch/`whoami`/pipes``.
+    For other clusters, you must specify the directory (no other programmed defaults are currently provided).
 * If you want to run additional executables or functions automatically on the host node, you can add a line like this with a space-separated list (replace the example commands with the commands you want):
     ```bash
     export CALL_HOST_USERFNS="display gs"